 From Mérida Teleférico (Mukumbarí) · Cable car to Pico Espejo, then ridgeline traverse to Laguna Timoncitos

-From Pico Espejo (4,765m), traverse the ridgeline south to reach Laguna Timoncitos — typically a full day of ridgeline travel.
+From Pico Espejo (4,765m), traverse the ridgeline south to reach Laguna Timoncitos — typically a full day of ridgeline travel, depending on conditions.
 This is the same initial approach as La Travesía.

 From La Mucuy, Tabay · 3–4 day approach from 2,300m

 The longer approach through cloud forest and páramo.
-Better for acclimatization and arguably more scenic, passing Laguna Coromoto and Laguna La Verde en route.
+It is better for acclimatization and arguably more scenic, passing Laguna Coromoto and Laguna La Verde en route.
 The Inparques ranger station at La Mucuy checks permits.